ArmanVelani/3-AxisAccelerometer/index.md

 ### September 04th, 2018 (Week 01)

 Here I tested and Blinked an led on my Raspberry Pi 3.
 Althought it was not done on time due to personal Reason, I did not blog about it.
-The process i followed and other details are [here](https://six0four.github.io/ceng317/wk01.html).
+The process I followed and other details are [here](https://six0four.github.io/ceng317/wk01.html).

 ##Parts Order Invoice
 Raspberry Pi model B+ ultimate Kit- $141.47